Agri-Gate: newsletter on MPI's investment programmes

 - the eight projects we’re funding through the Greenhouse Gas Inventory Research fund

 - the winners of our 2020 Ahuwhenua Trophy Award for Excellence in Māori Horticulture

 - a paper we funded to explore the challenges and opportunities with native forestry on Māori land

 - a new report surveying the state of our biotech industry.

 Topics in Issue 53 include:

-- Villa Maria’s trial planting of native plants and cover crops as an alternative to herbicides in commercial vineyards
+- the outcome of Villa Maria’s trial planting of native plants and cover crops under vines as an alternative to herbicides in commercial vineyards;

 - the Go Dairy campaign to attract new recruits to the dairy industry.

 - Issue 52 – December [PDF, 5.4 MB]

 This edition includes impressive mussel growth results from the SPATnz programme, a new SFF Futures project looking at turning seaweed into a greenhouse gas-busting cattle feed supplement, new climate change projects, a cheap and efficient nitrogen test for soil, MPI’s involvement in the NZ Aerospace Challenge 2019, and some of our work with Māori agribusinesses.